julianeon/julianeon/README.md

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.

-Languages I use: JavaScript, Python, Ruby, Go, Lisp, Rust.
+Languages I've used: JavaScript, Python, Ruby, Go, Lisp, Rust.

 I'm proficient with the command line, Linux (Ubuntu) and [vim & Emacs](https://medium.com/@julianmartinez/vim-vs-emacs-how-to-think-about-them-and-choose-your-editor-403456467456).